Asvilya/Avail-Goldberg-Testnet/Goldberg Testnet Account Creation.md

 ```python
 Avail info@availproject.org
 ```
-This e-mail should come from your address.
+This email should come from the address above.

 E-Mail: